 In this new phase, the online database of payments under the common agricultural policy will continue to be available as a free service and new data will be collected and added to the database as it is disclosed.
 The project will continue to provide journalists with advice and support in their work on accessing, analysing and making sense of the data.

 Following the setback of an adverse ruling by European Court of Justice on the current legal framework for transparency in EU funds, now is a critical time for civil society to secure better access to data on public expenditure.
-In this new phase, Brigitte Alfter, of the European Fund for Investigative Journalism will take on the role of lead spokesperson and contact point for the farmsubsidy.org project.
+In this new phase, Brigitte Alfter, project manager of the European activities within the Pascal Decroos Fund will take on the role of lead spokesperson and contact point for the farmsubsidy.org project.